The page has been translated by Gen AI.

 198.19.64.232:/shae_e7e17de9_120d_494a_90e6_ec9217c4ad60 /data nfs defaults,vers=3,_netdev,noresvport 0 0

-Connecting File Storage on Windows VM
+Connecting File Storage from a Windows VM

 • In the detailed information of File Storage, click the pencil icon next to the linked resource, select the VM you want to connect to, and click Confirm.

-When accessing File Storage from a Windows VM, an ID/Password is required.
+When accessing File Storage from a Windows VM, an ID/password is required.

 Migration Procedure

-1. Rsync
+1. ## Rsync

 #rsync [options] [source] [destination]

-• v : detailed progress
+- v : detailed progress

-• a : Archive mode
+- a : archive mode

-• z : data compression transmission
+- z : compressed data transmission

-Usage Example
+Example usage

 Ex1> Local File to SCP File Storage Migration

-2. Migration using rsync command (/mig_src -> /mig_tgt)
+2. Using the rsync command for migration (/mig_src -> /mig_tgt)

 #rsync -avzh –delete /mig_src/ /mig_tgt » /log/rsync.log